Innodia Clinical Trials

 From start on, a major goal of INNODIA was to undertake clinical intervention studies and to pave the way for the development of novel treatments to prevent and cure Type 1 Diabetes.

-INNODIA is now performing mechanistic-based clinical studies, using a Master-Protocol established within INNODIA.
+Since 2020, INNODIA performed 4 mechanistic-based clinical studies, using a Master-Protocol established within INNODIA.

-With the clinical intervention trials to be conducted within INNODIA, the goal is to halt the further decline in beta cell functionality in people with newly diagnosed T1D, addressing the immune system or the beta cells by different treatment modalities.
+The goal of the performed clinical intervention trials, conducted within INNODIA, is to halt the further decline in beta cell functionality in people with newly diagnosed T1D, addressing the immune system or the beta cells by different treatment modalities.

 When someone is first diagnosed with T1D, half of the pancreatic insulin producing beta cells are still working.
 The beta cells have not yet been all destroyed.

-Therefore, participants are people that have been newly diagnosed with T1D within a 6 weeks window.
-Treatment start at this early time of diagnoses implies the highest benefit on preserved insulin producing beta cells.
+Therefore, participants had to been newly diagnosed people with T1D (diagnosed over the past 6 weeks) to guarantee the highest benefit on preserved insulin producing beta cells.

-The dream ultimately is to halt further disease progression!
+The dream ultimately remains to halt further disease progression!

 PAC